microservices-march-2022/platform/docs/deploy-lab.md

    > **NOTE**: The `appSourcePath` is the location of the Dockerfile.
 The `acrName` is the name of the Azure Container Registry.
 The `containerAppName` is the name of the Azure Container App.
 The `resourceGroup` is the name of the Azure Resource Group.

-7. Add the following to define the `test-deployment` job.
+5. Add the following to define the `test-deployment` job.
 This job will determine the staging URL of the newly deployed revision and use a GitHub Action to ping the API endpoint to ensure it is responding.
-If the health check succeeds, the traffic manager on the container app will be updated to point all traffic at the newly deployed container.
+If the health check succeeds, the traffic manager on the container app will be updated to point all traffic at the newly deployed container:

    ```yaml
    test-deployment: